Long wait in a holy line

-The holy relic of the Gifts of the Magi, preserved in the Monastery of St. Paul on Mount Athos, will be taken to Moscow, St. Petersburg, Minsk and Kyiv for the Orthodox Christmas holiday in January 2014
+The holy relic of the Gifts of the Magi, preserved in the Monastery of St. Paul on Mount Athos, will be taken to Moscow, St. Petersburg, Minsk and Kiev for the Orthodox Christmas holiday in January 2014

 The endless queue is separated from the road by metal crowd control barriers and is divided into segments, creating a chain of enclosures with people gradually getting into the one nearest to the cathedral.
 Everybody is smiling, including police officers.

 “Why have you joined this horrendous queue?”
 I ask two women, who have spirituality written all over their faces.

 “It is a matter of overcoming oneself,” one of them explains.
 “Overcoming oneself on the way to a holy relic.
 If you were to come and be let straight through, you probably would not feel the same grace.
 But when you work hard and suffer for it, it is another matter.
 The whole of the Orthodox faith is about this.
 The saints did heroic things.”

 In other words, an Orthodox believer must first work a bit before they get anything.

 Because of the line to the cathedral, there is a lot of police, including riot-police, ambulance cars, and Emergencies Ministry personnel here.
 It’s as if the danger is simultaneously coming from the people and threatening them.